 I vividly recall The Smell.
 It would begin five or ten miles north of the I-80/I-55 interchange, creeping into the wood-paneled station wagon within which I traveled unrestrained in the back.
 (Also, this was in the pre-Motor Vehicle Safety Standard 208 era.)
 Your nostrils and eyes would start to burn from the acrid-yet-sweet industrial stench emanating from mile after indistinguishable mile of grey-brown hulking buildings with smokestacks sticking out like birthday candles.
 Some belched black smoke, some white.
 Some rolled out great billows, others oozed greasy streaks.
-A few featured festive flares, insufficiently burning off some toxicity or another.
+A few featured festive flares, ineffectively burning off one toxicity or another.

 The famous Chicago Skyline would partially surface through the murkiness as you strained to spot the growing under-construction Hancock Building, set north of the rest of the downtown skyscrapers, through the haze.
 I have no memory of seeing the skyline in crystal clarity.
 Maybe I did once or twice, but I can’t pull up any mental image.

 My family did a lot of long-distance car vacations while I was growing up and Chicago was hardly alone.
-Nearby Gary, Indiana, was a dystopia before we regularly created movies and books about dystopias.
+Nearby Gary, Indiana, was a dystopia even before we regularly created movies about dystopias.
 From the elevated interstate, you’d drive by now-shuttered steel mills and look directly into the red-hot hearths of the furnaces.
 It was serious nightmare fodder for a 9-year-old, let me tell you.
-And my memory of visits to other big cities is a parade of brown-grey, dirty, stinking air—Cleveland, Los Angeles, Detroit, Pittsburgh.
+And my memory of visits to other big cities is a parade of brown-grey, dirty, stinking air.
+Cleveland, Los Angeles, Detroit, Pittsburgh.
 They were all covered in the same pall of unhealthfulness.
 Only the sources differed.

 The Clean Air Act changed all that beginning in 1970.
-That corporate bigwigs hated—and continue to hate—the CAA is probably all you need to know about how effective the legislation has been.
+That corporate bigwigs hated—and continue to hate—the CAA is all you need know about how effective the legislation has been.
 It’s one of the single greatest bipartisan efforts of the last 100 years, back when bipartisanship was actually a thing.

 Over the last decade or so, I’ve experienced a lot of places with Truly Awful Air.
 I was stuck in Nepal back in 2000 for several unplanned additional days because almost all the international flights passed through New Delhi—with an airport regularly closed during winter for days on end by near-zero visibility from heinous air pollution.